things-to-do

 Feeding the Fish at the Port Steps

-Right along the edge of the port, we stumbled on a set of stairs that lead straight down to the water.
+Right along the edge of the port, there's a set of stairs that lead straight down to the water.

 Bring a bit of bread and you'll have schools of fish swirling at your feet in seconds, a simple little thrill, especially for kids.